 - All arrangement functions don’t work as described.

 Step1: Make sure the Finder is running.
 When you’re using Finder replacement apps perhaps the Finder isn’t running or hidden.
 You NEED the Finder to use the Arranger functions.
 Try rebooting the system after reactivating the Finder.

 Step2: Go to System Preferences -> Accessibility and check “Enable access for assistive devices”.
-If you’re running Mavericks you can access these settings via System Preferences → Security & Privacy → Privacy → Accessibility.
+If you’re running Mavericks or later, you can access these settings via System Preferences → Security & Privacy → Privacy → Accessibility.
 Just add the Arranger to the list of apps.

 - “Arrange Windows” doesn’t work.

 Make sure that there are not more than 4 apps with visible windows on your screen.
 All apps with indicator lights in the dock (that means they’re active) are included in the arrangement process, even when its window is minimized.
 Of course you can use the “Arrange Windows” function when more than 4 apps are active, but only 4 app windows will be arranged, so you have to exlude apps from beeing arranged.
 To exclude apps, add them to the list of apps in the Arranger preferences, hide the app or close all windows of the application.
 Hint: The Finder usually is always running.